PSBicep/PSBicep/Docs/Help/Clear-BicepModuleCache.md

 Clear-BicepModuleCache -TemplateSpecs -SubscriptionID <subscription Id>
 ```

-Removes all modules cached from template specs for a specific subscription.
+Removes all cached from template specs for a specific subscription.

 ## PARAMETERS